 The Pupil Premium is an allowance allocated to schools for children of school age who are eligible for free school meals, to children who have been looked after continuously for more than six months (LAC) and to children whose parents serve in the armed forces.

 At Weald we receive the Pupil Premium for each pupil who is eligible for free school meals.
-In the year 2013-14, this amount was £900 per pupil; in 2014-15, it was £1300 per pupil and in 2015-16, the allocation rose to £1320 per pupil where it has remained.
+In the year 2022-2023, this amount is £1385 per pupil.
 At Weald we have very small numbers of pupils in receipt of the Pupil Premium.
-The school’s total allocation of Pupil Premium funds for 2017-18 was £7,920.
-For looked after children (LAC), the school received £2300 per pupil.

 At Weald, we aim to ensure that teaching and learning opportunities meet the needs of all pupils.
 We ensure that appropriate provision is made for pupils who belong to vulnerable groups.
 This includes ensuring that the needs of socially disadvantaged pupils are adequately assessed and addressed.
 We recognise that not all pupils who receive free school meals will be socially disadvantaged.
 In allocating Pupil Premium funding, our objective will be to ensure the most effective allocation of all resources available to ensure the best outcomes.

 The Pupil Premium funding is aimed at accelerating progress and ensuring children make progress, unique to their own individual starting points.

 The range of provision for this group may include:

 - Providing resources for individuals or small group support

-- One to one support from an experienced teacher/SENco
+- One to one support from an experienced teacher or SENCO

 - Additional teaching and learning opportunities provided through trained TAs and external agencies

 - Funding opportunities for enrichment; for example, workshops; extra-curricular provision and residential trips